christex-foundation/progression-framework/frameworks/hr.md

       - level: 2
         criteria:
           - 'Can onboard new members of the squad and act as a mentor for general processes owned by the squad.'
-          - 'Builds relationships with members of other squads in People Collective.
+          - 'Builds relationships with members of other squads.
 People are happy to work with them.'
           - 'Works independently on projects but brings the right people in at the right time.
 Helps keep track of actions and goals for the team.'
-          - 'Puts diversity and inclusion at the heart of all new work.
-Has strong relationships with employees across the business and proactively welcomes new joiners.'
+          - 'Has strong relationships with employees across the business and proactively welcomes new joiners.'
-          - 'Participates in the interview process for roles in their squad or other People Collective roles.'
+          - 'Participates in the interview process for roles in their squad or other squads roles.'
       - level: 3
         criteria:
           - 'Supports and coaches those around them, encouraging an environment where others are inspired and motivated.'
           - 'Builds relationships with teams across Christex Foundation.
 People would choose to work with them.'
-          - 'Collaborates across teams in the collective to achieve a common goal.
+          - 'Collaborates across teams in the company to achieve a common goal.
 Leads projects or workstreams that include others and encourages collaborative working to achieve results.'
-          - 'Makes sure diversity and inclusion considerations are embedded in their area.'
           - 'Is the hiring manager for a role and a trusted interviewer for roles within their discipline.'
       - level: 4
         criteria:
-          - 'Is sought out for coaching and mentorship by others in the Collective.'
+          - 'Is sought out for coaching and mentorship by others in the Company.'
-          - 'Networks with specialist colleagues and communities of practice to understand current trends, thinking and innovations in People and specialist areas.
+          - 'Networks with specialists to understand current trends, thinking and innovations in People and specialist areas.
 Recognised for their impact on team culture, so people want to work with them.'
           - 'Partners with colleagues and leaders across People and in specialist areas to develop shared insights, priorities and activities as part of Christex Foundation plans and goals.'
-          - 'Works across the people collective to move forward diversity and inclusion work.'
           - 'Is a trusted hiring manager who recruits a diverse team.
-A trusted interviewer for roles within the People Collective.'
+A trusted interviewer for roles within the Squads.'
       - level: 5
         criteria:
           - "Is sought out for coaching and mentorship by others around Christex Foundation.
 Coaches and builds senior managers' ability to anticipate and pre-empt organisation issues."